 Occupational Hazards of Ammonia

-Ammonia is a harmful chemical hazard that workplaces need to be aware of and have systems in place to prevent exposure to their employees.
-Read on to learn more about the occupational hazards of ammonia.
+Ammonia (NH3) is a harmful chemical hazard that is used across various industries.
+As a result, workplaces need to be aware of ammonia dangers and have systems in place to prevent exposure to their employees.

 What is Ammonia?

 Ammonia can be a liquid or a gas.
-Ammonia is a colorless gas that has a distinct odor.
+As a gas, it is colorless and has a strong, distinctive odor, which contributes to its toxicity.
 It is a building block chemical for many products people use everyday including plastics, explosives, fabrics, pesticides, and dyes.

 Ammonia hydroxide is an ingredient in many household cleaning products.
 Ammonia is a building block for ammonium nitrate fertilizer, an essential nutrient for growing plants, lawns and crops.